Type certificate: Aircraft maintenance

-As the aircraft enters into service, it is subject to operational wear and tear which may cause performance degradations.
-The set of processes by which an aircraft, engine, propeller or part complies with the applicable airworthiness requirements and remains in a condition for safe operation throughout its operating life called continuing airworthiness.
+As the aircraft enters service, it is subject to operational wear and tear which may cause performance degradations.
+The set of processes by which an aircraft, engine, propeller or part complies with applicable airworthiness requirements and remains in a condition for safe operation throughout its operating life is called continuing airworthiness.
 A maintenance program is issued by the aircraft operator and approved by the regulatory authority of the state of registry to maintain the airworthiness of the aircraft of the type owned by the operator.
 Maintenance tasks outlined in the maintenance program have to be scheduled and timely accomplished in order for the airworthiness certificate of their aircraft to remain valid.

 Other continuing airworthiness activities include additional tasks associated with the maintenance program and design changes to be accomplished via: